swatimaharana/Foundational-Concepts/Statistics For Data Science.md

 # Five Number Summary
-* This is used to remove the outliar
+* This is used to remove the outliars from data.
     * Minimum
     * Q1 (the first quartile, or the 25% mark),
     * Median